Hey friends, today I’m sharing 7 Key Elements for Entry Table Decor Ideas that are budget friendly ideas to get your entryway ready for Spring.

 They are perfect for pulling a vignette together.
 I use them all around the house and especially for tablescapes.

-Here I’m using a wooden tray that covers approximately 1/2 of the entry table.
+I’m using a wooden tray covering approximately 1/2 of the entry table.

-I love the oversize dimension because it is perfect for holding books, bottles, porcelain, two containers of greenery and a tiny bird as well.
+I love the oversize dimension because it is perfect for holding books, bottles, porcelain, two containers of greenery, and a tiny bird.

-I love that all the elements chosen will be perfect for the entire Spring and Summer as well.
-I’m always moving things around seasonally but these elements will easily work all the way through August.
+I love that all the elements chosen will also be perfect for the entire Spring and Summer.
+I’m always moving things around seasonally, but these elements will easily work through August.

 Entry Table Decorating Ideas for Spring

-In addition to the 7 elements that the inspiration photo included, I added a few elements of my own.
+In addition to the seven elements that the inspiration photo included, I added a few elements of my own.

-The vintage art was a gift from my mother-in-law from many years ago.
-She said the girl in the painting reminded her of me so therefore, it’s a treasured reminder of her thoughtfulness.
+The vintage art was a gift from my mother-in-law many years ago.
+She said the girl in the painting reminded her of me, so it’s a treasured reminder of her thoughtfulness.

 The deconstructed chair was also pulled from the bedroom.
-It has been in and out of the entryway for a couple of year now.
+It has been in and out of the entryway for several years.
 You may remember seeing it here when I shared the Real Truth about Deconstructing a Chair!
 Whew!
-See what I learned about that here.
+Please take a look at what I learned about that here.

 PIN IT TO REMEMBER IT